 - Students must have a 3.30 minimum GPA in all academic work, and a 3.30 GPA in all biological sciences, mathematics, chemistry, and physics courses.

-- Students must identify a full-time faculty member in the department to serve as an honors research advisor, and one additional biology—or other science—faculty member to serve as a reader for their honors project.
+- Students must identify a full-time faculty member in the department to serve as an honors research advisor.
+They must also identify one additional faculty member, from either our department or another science department, to serve as a reader for their project.

-- Students will design a research proposal in conjunction with their chosen advisor.
+- Prior to admission, students write a research proposal in conjunction with their chosen advisor.

-- Students will submit their proposal to the honors committee for admission.
-The committee will accept students if they meet the GPA requirements, and their research project, research advisor, and reader are deemed appropriate.
+- Students then submit their proposal to the honors committee for admission.
+The committee will accept students if they meet the GPA requirements and if their research project, research advisor, and reader are deemed appropriate.

 Honors Program Requirements

-- Students will present their research findings two ways:
+- Students must present their research findings in two ways: